linagora/linshare/documentation/EN/upgrade/linshare-upgrade-from-v2.3-to-v4.0.md

 Once the former database is loaded and upgraded in version 4.0, make sure that the file transfer `/var/lib/linshare` is complete.

-Don't forget to do a `chown -R tomcat9:tomcat9 /var/lib/linshare `
+Don't forget to do a `chown -R tomcat:tomcat /var/lib/linshare `

 Finally restart your Tomcat server